mcgaritydotme/mcg-gratitude/readme.txt

 == Changelog ==

+= 0.4 =
+* Fixed issue where titles would default to current date outside of Gratitudes Add/Edit post screen (ex: Appearances > Menu)

+= 0.3 =
+* Fixed issue where titles would default to current date outside of Gratitudes Add/Edit post screen (ex: Appearances > Menu)

 = 0.2 =
 * Initial release to WP plugin repository
 * Fixed issue with default Gratitude title not accounting for GMT offset